-A rare genetic syndromic intellectual disability characterized by aplasia or hypoplasia of the distal phalanx or nail of the fifth digit, developmental delay, coarse facial features, and other variable clinical manifestations.
+A rare genetic syndromic intellectual disability of broad phenotypic range characterized by developmental delay and variable clinical features which most commonly, but not consistently, include aplasia or hypoplasia of the distal phalanx or nail of the fifth digit, and coarse facial features.

 More than 150 cases of genetically confirmed Coffin-Siris syndrome (CSS) have been clinically reported to date.
 Exact prevalence and incidence are not known but the disorder is probably under-recognized.

 Coffin-Siris syndrome is a clinically and genetically heterogeneous disorder.
 It involves a wide range of major and minor clinical findings.
 Characteristic major features include mild to severe developmental or cognitive delay (in all patients), fifth finger nail/distal phalanx hypoplasia or aplasia (almost all patients at birth), and coarse facial features (commonly observed over time).
 Distinctive facial features include thick eyebrows and long eyelashes, broad nasal bridge, wide mouth with thick, everted upper and lower lips, and abnormal ear position or shape.
 Common minor findings include short stature, failure to thrive, feeding difficulties, microcephaly, ophthalmological manifestations (cataracts, ptosis, strabismus), cardiac anomalies (ventricular septal/atrial septal defects, tetralogy of Fallot, patent ductus arteriosus), hypertrichosis (arms, face, back) and sparse scalp hair.
 Minor findings include neurologic involvement (Dandy-Walker malformation, gyral simplification, agenesis of the corpus callosum, seizures, and hypotonia), hearing loss, joint laxity, genito-urinary and renal malformations and frequent infections.
 Developmental delay and scoliosis appear in infancy and childhood.